top of page

 Contact Me

 Let me know how I can help.
 Please fill out the form below, email, text or call me, and I'll get back to you quickly.
-Appointments can generally be made within 7 working days.
-Thank you ~Sam
+Appointments can generally be made within 7 working days after admission paperwork has been electronically completed.
+Please be aware that a consultation is short in duration (around 15 minutes--no permission to treat is on file).

 416 Harris Street, Suite 228